F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/learning-stack/byol/README.md

 > **_CRITICAL:_**  As of Release 6.1.0.0, BIG-IP version 12.1 is no longer supported.
 If you require BIG-IP version 12.1, you can use a previously released ARM template.
 To find a previously released template, from the **Branch** drop-down, click the **Tags** tab, and then select a tag of **v6.0.4.0** or earlier.

 - F5 Azure ARM templates that create a new virtual network stack have been moved to the experimental folder.
 You can find new-stack templates here: [Experimental Templates](https://github.com/F5Networks/f5-azure-arm-templates/tree/master/experimental)
-- All F5 ARM templates include Application Services 3 Extension (AS3) v3.18.0 on the BIG-IP VE.
+- All F5 ARM templates include Application Services 3 Extension (AS3) v3.20.0 on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) for details on how to use AS3.
 - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
 See the [the version matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for details and applicable templates.
 - You have the option of using a password or SSH public key for authentication.
 If you choose to use an SSH public key and want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
-- This template supports service discovery.
+- This template supports service discovery via the Application Services 3 Extension (AS3).
 See the [Service Discovery section](#service-discovery) for details.
-- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
-See [Logging iApp](#logging-iapp).
+- This template supports telemetry streaming via the F5 Telemetry Streaming extension.
+See [Telemetry Streaming](#telemetry-streaming) for details.
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
 - This template supports disabling the auto-phonehome system setting via the allowPhoneHome parameter.
 See [Overview of the Automatic Update Check and Automatic Phone Home features](https://support.f5.com/csp/article/K15000) for more information.
 - This template can be used to create the BIG-IP(s) using a local VHD or Microsoft.Compute image, please see the **customImage** parameter description for more details.